Equal Opportunities Policy Statement

 • the right not to be discriminated against, sexually harassed or victimised at work

-• the right to be protected by their employers from these behaviors
+• the right to be protected by their employers from these behaviours

 • the right to complain